cis3296f22/friendlendar/README.md

 4. Change directories into the friendlendar folder! (cd friendlendar)
 5. Run yarn install in the terminal (yarn)
 6. Start the site! (yarn start)
+7. Navigate to the site by going to "localhost" in your browser.

 ## Available Scripts